wonkyum-kim/Operating_System_Concepts/chapter 4/exercises_and_problems.md

 Creating either a user thread or a kernel thread involves allocating a small data structure to hold a register set, stack, and priority.

+# 4.7

+Yes.
+Timing is crucial to real-time applications.

+If a thread is marked as real-time but is not bound to an LWP, the thread may have to wait to be attached to an LWP before running.

+Consider a situation in which a real-time thread is running (is attached to an LWP) and then proceeds to block (must perform I/O, has been preempted by a higher-priority real-time thread, is waiting for a mutual exclusion lock, etc.).

+While the real-time thread is blocked, the LWP it was attached to is assigned to another thread.

+When the real-time thread has been scheduled to run again, it must rst wait to be attached to an LWP.

+By binding an LWP to a real-time thread, you are ensuring that the thread will be able to run with minimal delay once it is scheduled.

 # 4.10

 b.
 Heap memory